-A study on fashion purchases from the e-commerce marketing platform Yotpo found that when looking at reviews (1.3 million of them), a majority of the negative reviews contain the word “disappointed” or “disappointment.”
+A study of fashion purchases from the e-commerce marketing platform Yotpo found that when looking at reviews (1.3 million of them in this case), a majority of the negative ones contained the word “disappointed” or “disappointment.”
 In fact, those terms were mentioned 20,000 times, while the word “bad” was present in just 7,500 of the negative reviews.

 The cause is clear: when a consumer is buying online, they’re making a decision based on words and pictures.
-Without being able to use their other senses to make a decision, consumers depend heavily on what’s presented to them digitally.
-The experience becomes personal, and a disappointed customer is born when your business offerings don’t measure up to what you’re delivering didn't match the customer's expectations or what they saw online.
-The biggest way to combat these negative reviews is to improve your product, offering, or customer service.
+Without using their other senses to make a decision, consumers depend heavily on what’s presented to them digitally.
+The experience becomes personal, and a disappointed customer is created because what you’re delivering didn't match the customer's expectations or what they saw online.
+The biggest way to combat these disappointing, negative reviews is to improve your product, offerings, or customer service.

 A negative review is the equivalent of a put-down.
-Customers who are disappointed generally say what they were expecting, and how the business failed to measure up to their expectations.
+Customers who are disappointed generally express what they were expecting and how the business failed to meet their expectations.
 This helps inform future consumers instead of just turning them away.
-A bad review that’s just bad though, is a different story -- but not any less impactful on business.
+A bad review that’s just bad though is a different story -- but not any less impactful on business.

 The impact of negative reviews

-A bad review in a sea of otherwise positive reviews doesn’t hold much weight.
-Consumers trust collective opinions more than the opinion of a single individual who clearly had a bad, anomalous experience.
-Likewise, one good review in the midst of a handful of negative reviews isn’t going to do much to improve trust.
-Not every single bad review is going to harm your business, but if every single review is bad, you’re clearly doing something wrong.
+Likewise, one good review in a batch of negativeness isn’t going to do much to improve trust with potential customers.
+Not every bad review will harm your business, but if every single review is negative, you’re doing something wrong.

-Don’t take bad reviews personally, but do consider them to be learning experiences and find a way to grow from them.
-Apologize for your mistakes, fix them, and let consumers see you doing it.
+Don’t take bad reviews personally, but consider them learning experiences and find a way to grow from them.
 Integrity goes a long way, even in the face of bad reviews.
+Apologize for your mistakes, fix them, and let consumers see you publicly taking action and making improvements.

 Make online reviews a priority

 It’s easier to prevent a big mess than to clean one up, so most of your efforts should go toward providing optimal service and encouraging customers to share their good experiences with you online.
-You can offer incentives to customers who post reviews, just make sure there’s no caveat that the review has to be good (see this horror story, from a New York wedding venue who charged a bride and groom $500 for every negative review a guest of their wedding left, and ended up going from five stars to one-and-a-half stars on Yelp when news of their practice got out).
+You can offer incentives to customers who post reviews; just make sure there’s no caveat that the review has to be good (see this horror story from a New York wedding venue that charged a bride and groom $500 for every negative review left by a guest of their wedding).

-If you do receive a negative review, which is bound to happen at some point, don’t just let it sit there.
+You will eventually receive a negative review but don’t just let it sit there.
 Respond to it with tact and offer a solution.
 Most customers who leave a negative review simply want their experience to be acknowledged.
-A genuine apology can go a long way toward changing their perception, and can impact the opinions of other consumers when they’re reading through the reviews.
+A genuine apology can go a long way toward changing their perception and can impact the opinions of other consumers when they’re reading through the reviews.
 If it was a customer service issue, make sure to let them know you heard the client's issue and that you are training or informing your staff, so it never occurs again.

 Automate positive reviews

 Finally, don’t let reviews—good or bad—happen without your knowledge.
-Monitor your mentions, both through frequent searches of your business on review websites and widespread reputation monitoring tools like these.
-The quicker you learn about a negative review, the quicker you can provide an actionable solution and avoid any fallout.
+Monitor your mention through frequent searches of your business on review websites, setting up Google Alerts, and widespread reputation monitoring tools like these.
+The quicker you learn about a negative review, the faster you can provide an actionable solution and avoid any fallout.
 Today, reviews can be monitored and even improved with automation.

-Finally, don’t be afraid of negative reviews.
-Consider them to be opportunities to let the true integrity of your business shine.
+Don’t be afraid of negative reviews.
+Consider them to be opportunities to let your customer service shine.
 As long as you’re working hard to provide the best possible product or service, the positive reviews will outweigh the negative ones.
 And if you’re receiving more negative reviews than you’d like, see it as a chance to meet your customers’ demands.
 Feedback, both good and bad, is how you learn and grow.